Mzuzu: Health

-Mzuzu City is home to Mzuzu Central Hospital, one of four such hospitals in the country.
-The city is also serviced by Mapale Health Center located at the city centre next to the city's main shopping mall, Shoprite.
-There are also several CHAM hospitals such as St. Johns, St. John of God Mental Hospital, Nkhorongo SDA Clinic.
-The city also has private clinics like: Katoto MASM MEDI Clinic, Mumbwe, Kandindindi Evergreen.
-The pharmaceutical manufacturing company Kentam Products Limited is based in Mzuzu.
+Mzuzu City is home to the Mzuzu Central Hospital, one of four hospitals in the country.
+The city is also serviced by the Mapale Health Center located at the city centre next to the city's main shopping mall, Shoprite.
+There are also several CHAM hospitals such as St. Johns, St. John of God Mental Hospital, and Nkhorongo SDA Clinic.
+The city also has private clinics such as Katoto MASM MEDI Clinic and Mumbwe, Kandindindi Evergreen.
+Furthermore, the pharmaceutical manufacturing company Kentam Products Limited is based in Mzuzu.

 Climate

 Economy and infrastructure

 The commercial hub of the region has coffee, timber, fruit, milk and honey production.
 Manufacturing includes medication, cosmetics and timber.
-Through Mzuzu University, the city has a highly skilled labor force.
-Mzuzu also has good arable land, but is still developing its electricity industry towards a sufficient and reliable state.
-There is good capital mobility through new banking facilities.
-There are also small to medium-sized businesses located there that provide telecommunication services, internet cafes, and multipurpose stores.
-National chains like Chipiku, Peoples Trading, and A.C opticals can be found.
+Through Mzuzu University, the city has a skilled labor force.
+Mzuzu has arable land but is still developing its electricity industry towards a sufficient and reliable state.
+A 2022 case study on Mzuzu funded by the European Union outlined areas of strength and possibilities for economic growth.
+Small businesses provide telecommunication services, internet cafes, and multipurpose stores.
+National chains include Chipiku, Peoples Trading, and A.C Opticals.
 The city is the home base of national companies Mzuzu Coffee, Kentam Products Limited, Mzupaso Paints Limited and Northern Life magazine.
-Mzuzu has two major markets, including Taifa Market that sells fruits, clothes, cellphones, shoes and other products.
+Mzuzu has two major markets, including Taifa Market, which sells fruits, clothes, cellphones, shoes and other products.

 Education

 The city is home to Mzuzu University, founded in 1999.
 The university has five faculties namely: Tourism and Hospitality Management, Education, Health Sciences, Environmental Sciences and Information and Library Science.
 Mzuzu Technical College, which was founded in 1958 by the White Fathers, is located in Mzuzu.
-It is home to leading high schools in the north, including Marymount Secondary School, Wukani private Secondary School, Katoto Government Secondary School, Zolozolo Community Day Secondary School Viphya Schools and Mzuzu Academy.
+It is home to leading high schools in the north, including Marymount Secondary School, Wukani private Secondary School, Mzuzu Government Secondary School, Katoto Secondary School, Zolozolo Community Day Secondary School Viphya Schools and Mzuzu Academy.

-The city also has several primary schools such as Wukani, Trust Academy, Wongani private primary school [run by MIC Catholic Sisters], Beehive and Hilltop schools.
+The city also has several primary schools, including Wukani, Trust Academy, Wongani private primary school (run by MIC Catholic Sisters), Beehive and Hilltop schools.